 Although an understated musician and composer, Dee C'rell is acknowledged as an influential musician and producer within the progression of the British dance music scene.
 In the 1990s, he appeared in an article as one of the three most influential keyboard-producers working in American house music alongside, Jimi Polo and Tommy Barbarella.

-He has appeared on a variety of electronic dance music genres and he is recognized by connoisseurs for his influences on classic club vinyl tracks such as, So In Love With You, that featured American vocalists, Gerideau and Shawn Benson.
-It is regarded as the first track to feature two male singers in a duet in house music worldwide.
-It was first performed live at the Ministry of Sound in London, alongside one of the pioneers of American dance music, DJ Tony Humphries.
-It has been re-released by Norman Jay, (awarded an MBE by the Queen of England), for the 30th Anniversary of the internationally recognised, Notting Hill Carnival, on both CD and vinyl on Strut Record; securing Dee C'rell's place in the history of American and British house music.
+He originally appeared within a variety of electronic dance music genres and became recognized by early dance music connoisseurs for his influences on classic club vinyl tracks such as, So In Love With You, that featured American vocalists, Gerideau and Shawn Benson.
+It is now regarded as the first track to feature two male singers in a duet in house music worldwide.
+It was first performed live at the Ministry of Sound in London, alongside one of the pioneers of American dance music, DJ Tony Humphries, and it has since been re-released by Norman Jay, (awarded an MBE), for the 30th Anniversary of the internationally recognised, Notting Hill Carnival, on both CD and vinyl on Strut Records; securing Dee C'rell's place in the history of American and British house music.

 In the early progression of techno music, he collaborated with Ian Tregoning; who is known for his work with artists such as Yello and Underworld, amonst others.
 As Stranger and C-rell, they signed to the iconic record label, Freetown and Subwoofer, and released the classic remix of Jocelyn Brown’s, I like it like that.
 Released on vinyl as Drum Whispers, the track is the first tribal techno-electro club tracks of its time, and it is acknowledged as an influence by many DJ’s and producers who have a knowledge within techno.
 It is now a collector's item on vinyl within electronic music.

-Dee C’rell’s music recordings consistently appear on record labels and radio stations within electronic and acoustic music.
-His name is synonymous within contemporary music making, where he blends piano and electronics.
+Dee C’rell’s music recordings consistently appear on a vast amount of record labels and radio stations within electronic and acoustic music.
+His name is synonymous within contemporary music making, where he expertly blends piano and electronics.
 He appears within a multitude of music genres worldwide, and he is a respected contempoary musician by many of his peers.
 He is an endorsed artist for the prestigious German piano company, Bechstein, which he uses for his recordings.
-He is signed to both Imagem and Roba.
+He is signed to both Imagem/Concord and Roba.

 He has established the contemporary art record label, Holm Records, which releases many of Dee C'rell's compositions and collaborations with artists .
 He has released a variety of works on Holm Records and also on CD’s and digital albums which have been further released by label, such as, Ministry of Sound, Embassy of Music, KARE, Jockey-Club, El-Tiburon, Abstrait, EMI’s Chillout 6 P.M, ROBA, Fromlelli, Ozella Records, ZYX, Ganser & Hanke, Lounge Du Soleil, Future Jazz Café, Dreamusic, Klassik Lounge Radio, Nightflight, and many more, earning Dee C'rell notable global recognition.